nglange/help-documentation/_userguides/Box_Panel.md

 ### Getting Support
 {: #getting-support}

-**Note: For immediate support, you can call Blue Box Support at 1-800-613-4305 or email us at support@bluebox.net.**
+**Note: For immediate support, you can call COS Support at 1-800-613-4305 or email us at support@bluebox.net.**

 In most cases, you'll want to open a support ticket to get support.
 By using a ticket, you'll have a record of the issue and the solutions taken to address your issue, complete with logs of your chat sessions with the customer support team.